thomaspaulmann/Swish/README.md

 # Swish

 Swish is a simple script for remote building your Swift projects on a Linux machine.
 Why is that so cool?
 You can develop in Xcode on macOS and can use an External Build System to deploy your code on Linux.

-The next chapters are all about integrating Swish in Xcode and describes how to build Swift projects on a remote Linux machine right outta Xcode.
+The next chapters are all about integrating Swish in Xcode and describes how to build Swift projects on a remote machine right outta Xcode.
 It targets the early adopters of Server-Side Swift and should minimize the gap between macOS and Linux.
 It's **work in progress**, so please report any issues that you're running in.

 ## Prerequisites: